Adiabatic theorem in the thermodynamic limit: Systems with a gap in the bulk

 More explicitly, this property improves the convergence and quasi-locality estimates of the dynamics, the Liouvillian and the SLT-inverse of the Liouvillian from standard norm-estimates to norms measuring the quality of localisation (later called ``$f$-norms"), which were introduced in \cite{moon2019automorphic}.
 Since the spectral gap only appears in the bulk, the Liouvillian can finally only be inverted in the thermodynamic limit (Proposition~\ref{invliou}), and thus the perturbative scheme can only yield the adiabatic theorem after taking that limit.
 This requires the improved quantitative control of the dynamics, the Liouvillian and the SLT-inverse of the Liouvillian in the thermodynamic limit, which is guaranteed by assuming the above property (Proposition~\ref{prop:rapidtdl}).
 Beside this concept, our proof of the adiabatic theorem in the bulk heavily relies on the idea of investigating the dynamics $\mathfrak{U}_{t,t_0}^{\epsi, \eta, \Lambda, \Lambda'}$ generated by $H_0^\Lambda$ and $V^{\Lambda'}$ for different system sizes $\Lambda' \subset \Lambda$ and taking $\Lambda \nearrow \Z^d$ and $\Lambda' \nearrow \Z^d$ separately.

 We end the introduction with a short plan of the paper.
 In Section~\ref{setting} we explain the mathematical setup.
 In Section~\ref{sec3} we state the generalised adiabatic theorem in the infinite volume as in~\eqref{IntroThm}.
 We also show that our general assumptions are indeed fulfilled for certain models of topological insulators.
 In Section~\ref{sec4} we state the generalised adiabatic theorem for finite systems with a gap only in the bulk and for observables $A$ supported sufficiently far from the boundary.
 The latter is the result that applies to large but finite systems with edge states that close the spectral gap.
 Section~\ref{sec5} contains the proofs of our main results.
-Various technical details are collected in three appendices.
+Various technical details are collected in three appendices. \ For each $X \in \mathcal{P}_0(\Gamma)$ let $\mathfrak{F}_X$ be the fermionic Fock space build up from the one-body space $\ell^2(X,\mathbb{C}^r)$.
+The $C^*$-algebra of bounded operators $\mathcal{A}_{X} := \mathcal{L}(\mathfrak{F}_X)$ is generated by the identity element $\mathbf{1}_{\mathcal{A}_X}$ and the creation and annihilation operators $a_{x,i}^*, a_{x,i}$ for $x \in X$ and $1 \le i \le r$, which satisfy the canonical anti-commutation relations.
+Whenever $X\subset X'$, then $\mathcal{A}_{X}$ is naturally embedded as a sub-algebra of $\mathcal{A}_{X'}$.